Searching Latent Program Spaces: Latent Program Network (LPN)

-The probabilistic decoder is responsible for mapping a latent program and an input to the space of outputs, directly predicting the output pixel by pixel instead of via a DSL.
+\paragraph{Decoder.} The probabilistic decoder is responsible for mapping a latent program and an input to its expected corresponding output, directly predicting the output pixel-by-pixel instead of via a DSL.
 It models the distribution of possible outputs $y$ given an input $x$ and a latent $z$.
 Note that even if the underlying I/O mappings are deterministic, we still use a probabilistic decoding framework $p_\theta(y|x, z)$ to be compatible with maximum likelihood learning.
-Figure~\ref{fig:decoder_latent_conditioning} shows the decoder generating different outputs by keeping the input fixed but varying the latent program, which in this figure represents a specific grid pattern to reproduce.
-In a real task, the aim of this encoder-decoder system is to learn a compressed representation of the space of possible programs we care about (e.g. in the case of ARC-AGI, this would correspond to programs that use the Core Knowledge priors~\citep{chollet2019measureintelligence}).
+Figure~\ref{appendix:latent-optimization} shows the decoder generating different outputs by keeping the input fixed but varying the latent program, which in this figure represents a specific grid pattern to reproduce.
+In a real task, the aim of this encoder-decoder system is to learn a compressed representation of the space of possible programs we care about (e.g., in the case of ARC-AGI, this would correspond to programs that use the Core Knowledge priors~\citep{chollet2019measureintelligence}).

-\paragraph{Latent Optimization:} The encoder is trained to approximate the posterior over programs and may not encode the right abstraction given an I/O pair.
+\paragraph{Latent Optimization.} The encoder is trained to approximate the posterior over programs and may not encode the right abstraction given an I/O pair.
 Especially if the task is very novel, the encoder may fail at producing the right latent program, which, fed to the decoder, would generate the wrong output.
 Therefore, we include a middle stage of latent optimization where, starting from the encoder's prediction $z$, we search for a better latent program $z'$, one that would better explain the observed data according to the decoder $p_\theta$.
 The search process is generally denoted $z' = f(p_\theta, z, x, y)$ and can be implemented in several ways (c.f. section~\ref{sec:latent_optimization}).
-Analogous to system 1/system 2 thinking~\citep{kahneman}, we can think of the encoder generating an intuitive first guess as to what the observed program may be (system 1), and the latent optimization process executing a search for hypotheses that would better explain the observations (system 2).
+Analogous to system 1 / system 2 thinking~\citep{kahneman}, we can think of the encoder generating an intuitive first guess as to what the observed program may be (system 1), and the latent optimization process executing a search for hypotheses that would better explain the observations (system 2).
+See \cref{app:lpn} for test-time inference pseudo-code.